gitdeath/device-mapping-manager/README.md

+I've forked to take advantage of the startup PR that wasn't merged from the original.

 # device-mapping-manager

 This maps and enables devices into containers running on docker swarm.
 It is currently only compatible with linux systems that use cgroup v1 and v2.